-We are going to talk about how you can get support from other birth photographers to grow your business and gain confidence.
-You will also know how to find out what you are allowed to do and bring into theatre and what to do in an emergency.
+We are going to talk about how you can get support from other birth photographers.
+To grow your business and gain confidence.
+You will also find out what you are allowed to do and bring into theatre and what to do in an emergency.

 So let’s not waste any time – let’s just get right into the content!

-SABPA (The South African Birth Photographers Association) wasn’t always around to help birth photographers navigate the medical space, get licensed, inform its members of hospital policy changes and help protect their photographers from any legal action against them.
+SABPA (The South African Birth Photographers Association) wasn’t always around to help birth photographers navigate the medical space.
+Getting licensed, inform its members of hospital policy changes and help protect the photographers from any legal action against them.

-Watch South Africa’s first birth photographer share her experience.
+South Africa’s first birth photographer’s Marysol and Alda share their experience.

 Most private hospitals only accept registered birth photographers.
-Us knowing ‘exactly where to stand in theatre, what ‘photographic gear is allowed in the birth space, and what to do in an emergency’, goes a long way towards getting permission to be in the birth space.
-‘This information is extremely important to ensure the photographer does not get in the way of the doctor, anaesthetist or nurses doing their job and ensuring the safety of the mother and child.’
-At SABPA you receive training, study materials and do an examination ‘on the rules and regulations of being present at a birth, in the labour ward and in theatre.’
+Us knowing ‘exactly where to stand in theatre.
+What ‘photographic gear is allowed in the birth space, and what to do in an emergency’.
+Goes a long way towards getting permission to be in the birth space.
+‘This information is extremely important.
+To ensure the photographer does not get in the way of the doctor, anaesthetist or nurses doing their job.
+Ensuring the safety of the mother and child.’
+At SABPA you receive, study materials.
+An examination ‘on the rules and regulations.
+Being present at a birth, in the labour ward and in theatre.’

 One major concern clients have when considering birth photography is privacy.
 This is something you will need to understand in depth and discuss with your client.
-‘The SABPA photographers adhere to a strict code of conduct – we know exactly what images we are allowed to capture, share and release.
-We put our clients first, so that clients don’t have to worry about photographers sharing personal details or revealing anything about the birth before they give the go-ahead.
-Due to the intimate nature of the experience, we also have strict rules about capturing explicit nudity and images detailing vulnerability.’
+‘The SABPA photographers adhere to a strict code of conduct.
+We know exactly what images we are allowed to capture, share and release.
+We put our clients first, so that clients don’t have to worry about photographers sharing personal details.
+Nor revealing anything about the birth before they give the go-ahead.
+Due to the intimate nature of the experience.
+We also have strict rules about capturing explicit nudity and images detailing vulnerability.’

-‘Due to our relationship and continued communication with hospitals, SABPA is able to provide training to its members on the legal issues around when and when not to shoot or share images.
+‘Due to our relationship and continued communication with hospitals.
+SABPA is able to provide training to its members on the legal issues around shooting or sharing images.
 Of medical personnel, what medical brands and procedures you aren’t allowed to capture, etc. Protecting photographers for the risk of legal action against them.’